 5. Deploy ultra-strong passwords (and a password manager)

 One of the best things you can do to ensure safety while shopping online is also one of the most basic: use a strong password.
 This applies to all accounts on all sites you access.
 Don’t repeat passwords or use easy-to-crack variations — that’s right, you need a unique password for each and every account.
 Given that this can mean dozens of passwords that are difficult to remember, we also suggest you use a password manager.

 6. Update your system

 For Windows, Microsoft regularly issues updates and security patches.
 To fully implement them, you often need to restart your PC.
-If you’re like me, you might leave your PC on for days or even weeks at a time (putting your PC to sleep or into hibernation doesn’t count).
-So it is a good idea to check if any updates are waiting to be installed before you embark on a shopping spree.
+If you’re like many people, you might leave your PC on for days or even weeks at a time (putting your PC to sleep or into hibernation doesn’t count).
+So it’s a good idea to check if any updates are waiting to be installed before you embark on a shopping spree.
 To do this in Windows 8 and 10, simply go to the Microsoft/Start Menu and type “Windows updates”, then click on the eponymous icon.

 Here’s how that looks in Windows 8:

 The resulting Window then lets you check for updates; or it tells you if there are updates waiting and that the PC needs to restart.
 For instance:

 Make sure you restart your PC!